sa1ntslovur/freshify/training-guide.md

 # Training Guide
 {: .no_toc }

-{: .note-title }
-> HANDBOOK INFORMATION
->
-> * This guide is designed for **Store Supervisors and above** to aid them in conducting training sessions for trainees.
+* This guide is designed for **Store Supervisors and above** to aid them in conducting training sessions for trainees.
-> Within the *italic text*, you'll find the specific content to be communicated to trainees during the training sessions.
+* Within the *italic text*, you'll find the specific content to be communicated to trainees during the training sessions.
-> All other text serves as supplementary information.
+* All other text is information for trainers and other training staff.

 #### Table of Contents
 {: .no_toc .text-delta }